moneydewstudio/ikuttesplutonium/dataconnect-generated/js/default-connector/react/README.md

   - [*Connecting to the local Emulator*](#connecting-to-the-local-emulator)
 - [**Queries**](#queries)
 - [**Mutations**](#mutations)

-# Generated React README
-This README will guide you through the process of using the generated React SDK package for the connector `default`.
-It will also provide examples on how to use your generated SDK to call your Data Connect queries and mutations.

-***NOTE:** This README is generated alongside the generated SDK.
-If you make changes to this file, they will be overwritten when the SDK is regenerated.*

-You can use this generated SDK by importing from the package `@firebasegen/default-connector/react` as shown below.
-Both CommonJS and ESM imports are supported.

-You can also follow the instructions from the [Data Connect documentation](https://firebase.google.com/docs/data-connect/web-sdk#react).

 # TanStack Query Firebase & TanStack React Query
 This SDK provides [React](https://react.dev/) hooks generated specific to your application, for the operations found in the connector `default`.
 These hooks are generated using [TanStack Query Firebase](https://react-query-firebase.invertase.dev/) by our partners at Invertase, a library built on top of [TanStack React Query v5](https://tanstack.com/query/v5/docs/framework/react/overview).